Dubai ruler approves $15.5 billion budget for 2021 as economic recovery seen

 The 2021 budget, which was approved by Dubai’s ruler Sheikh Mohammed bin Rashid Al Maktoum, takes into account the exceptional economic conditions of the fiscal year 2020 and the repercussions of the pandemic on the global economy, the statement on Sheikh Mohammed’s website said.

-The statement said Dubai is expected to achieve public revenues of 52.314 billion dirhams, despite the economic incentive measures adopted by the government to reduce some fees and freeze fee increases.
+The statement said Dubai is expected to achieve public revenues of 52.314 billion dirhams, despite economic incentive measures adopted by the government to reduce some fees and freeze fee increases.
+That is 18.3% above revised 2020 revenue expectations of 44.2 billion dirhams in the sukuk prospectus.

-Non-tax revenues, which come from state fees on various services, account for 59% of the total expected revenues, while tax revenues account for 31% and government investment revenues 6%.
+Non-tax revenues, which come from state fees on various services, account for 59% of the total expected revenues, while tax revenues account for 31%.

-This means Dubai is expected to post a deficit of 4.786 billion dirhams in 2021, up from the 2.4 billion dirhams deficit budgeted in 2020.
+This means Dubai is expected to post a deficit of 4.786 billion dirhams in 2021, lower than revised 2020 deficit estimates of 11.9 billion dirhams in the sukuk prospectus, but wider than the 2.4 billion dirhams originally budgeted for 2020.

-The public revenue forecast is based on ongoing operations in the emirate and does not rely on oil revenues.
-Oil revenues account for 4% of the total projected revenues for the fiscal year 2021.
+The public revenue forecast is based on ongoing operations in the emirate and does not rely on oil revenues, which account for 4% of the total projected revenues for the fiscal year 2021.

-The government also approved 9% of spending to maintain the volume of investment in infrastructure.

 Reporting by Yousef Saba and Saeed Azhar; Editing by Kirsten Donovan